Submission deadline: Friday, February 16th, 2024

-This new Travel Award will support one student per year to present their research or learn new methods that advance their research.
-TriCEM Graduate Student Awardees with work in areas related to infectious disease, global health, or evolutionary perspectives in epidemiology are eligible to apply for the Steve Meshnick Travel Award.
-Funds may be used to attend a conference to present TriCEM-funded research, or to attend a workshop or other training opportunity that will advance TriCEM-funded research.
-Award amounts are available up to $1500.
+This Travel Award will support one student per year to present their research or learn new methods that advance their research.
+Graduate students at any TriCEM-affiliated university with work in evolutionary medicine, including in global health or epidemiology, are eligible to apply for the Steve Meshnick Travel Award.
+Funds will support a student to attend the International Society of Evolution, Medicine & Public Health (ISEMPH) annual conference in Durham, UK to present their research (abstracts are due March 1).
+Award amounts are available up to $2000.

-To be eligible for this award, the applicant must be a current or previous TriCEM Graduate Student Award recipient, or a Spring 2021 cycle applicant*, with research relevant to infectious disease, global health, or epidemiology.
-The applicant must be a current graduate student at a TriCEM-affiliated institution (Duke, NC A&T, NCCU, NC State, and UNC-Chapel Hill).
-All awarded funds must be used prior to completion of the student’s degree.
+Eligibility: To be eligible for this award, the applicant must be a graduate student at Duke, NC A&T, NCCU, NC State, or UNC-Chapel Hill with research relevant to evolutionary medicine.
+The applicant must be a current graduate student and travel to the conference must take place before completion of the student’s degree.

-- A description of how your research aligns with the fields of infectious disease, global health, or epidemiology; which conference or training workshop you plan to attend using these funds; and how you will benefit from receiving this award, in terms of both how it will enhance your professional development and how it will advance your TriCEM research.
+- A description of how you will benefit from attending ISEMPH 2024 by receiving this award, including your professional development, networking, and how it will advance your research.
 Limit 500 words.

 - A budget justifying requested funds.
-Allowable expenses include conference/workshop registration fees, ground or air travel, lodging, per diem food expenses, or other costs directly related to conference/workshop attendance.
-TriCEM will award at most $1500, but budgets should list all anticipated expenses, even if they exceed $1500.
+Allowable expenses include conference/workshop registration fees, ground or air travel, lodging, per diem food expenses, or other costs directly related to conference workshop/attendance.
+TriCEM will award up to $2000, but budgets should list all anticipated expenses, even if they exceed $2000.
 If other funding sources will be supporting your participation in the conference/workshop, please ensure that they are also reflected in the budget.